Stock market today: Wall Street eases toward the end of its dreary February

 NEW YORK (AP) — Wall Street is easing toward the end of its dreary February, and U.S. stock indexes are drifting following an economic report that included both encouraging and discouraging trends.

-The S&P 500 was up 0.6% in morning trading and trimming its loss for the month, which had been on track to be its worst since April.
+The S&P 500 was mostly unchanged in afternoon trading and is on track for its worst month since Apri.
 It's fallen in five of the last six days after weaker-than-expected reports on the economy and worries about President Donald Trump's tariffs knocked the index off its all-time high set last week.

 Much of the damage has focused on what had been the market's biggest winners in recent years, whose momentum seemed nearly impossible to stop at times.
-Stocks that flew in the frenzy around artificial-intelligence technology have slumped sharply, for example, though Nvidia recovered some of its 8.5% tumble from Thursday after adding 2%.
+Stocks that flew in the frenzy around artificial-intelligence technology have slumped sharply.
+Nvidia was mostly unchanged Friday after stumbling 8.5% on Thursday.
 Bitcoin, meanwhile, has dropped more than 20% from its record.

 The latest report on the U.S. economy released Friday included some encouraging news for the market: Inflation across the country decelerated a bit and behaved pretty much exactly as economists expected, according to the measure that the Federal Reserve prefers to use.